MiSTeX-devel/Menu_MiSTeX/Readme.md

-# Startup core for MiSTy
+# Startup core for MiSTeX

 * **ESC** - switch to options
 * **F1** - switch the background